ExpediaGroup/circus-train-bigquery/DEVELOPERS.md

 **BigQueryMetastore**

-* Executes the partition filter query and adds the results to a temporary table in BigQuery.
+* Configures and runs a Query Job in GBQ which will execute the partition filter query on the source table, loads the result to a temporary GBQ table.

 **TableServiceFactory**